 Schools should ensure that all individuals appointed as internal examiners have received adequate training and guidance.
 Internal examiners should have:

-received an appropriate induction in respect of the postgraduate examination standards of the University, and received a copy of the University regulations for the degree under examination and the University ’Examination of doctoral degrees policy’;
+received an appropriate induction in respect of the postgraduate examination standards of the University, and received a copy of the University regulations for the degree under examination and the relevant University degree examination policy.

-attended any relevant School/Faculty internal examiner training session/s;
+attended any relevant School/Faculty internal examiner training sessions;

-received information about other relevant administrative procedures relating to examinations; e.g., guidance on handling cases of academic malpractice.
+received information about other relevant administrative procedures relating to examinations; e.g. guidance on handling cases of academic malpractice.

 The internal examiner must not: